mghersher/targeting_algorithm/README.md

 This file contains the functions necessary to run a series of sequential postprocessing algorithms on the K-means/IP output and generate summary statistics of the clusters at each step.
 The postprocessing algorithms are run using the **Systematic_postprocessing_run.py** file.
 The results of these algorithms are stored in the Postprocessing and Renumbered subfolders of the Excel_results folder.
 Some basic summary statistics are printed to the console, while more detailed summary statistics are printed to each excel file which is saved in the excel_results folder.
 In addition, basic histograms are generated for each step of the postprocessing and saved in the stats_figures folder. *Note: The postprocessing_small_if_few() function in systematic_postprocessing_formulation.py should be modified to not exclude cluster 4 if this algorithm is run on new data.*

 ### Colored_by_block.ipynb:
 This jupyter notebook uses the gmaps python package to create an interactive Google Map with the clustering results plotted on top of it.
-Using the ipywidgets infrastructure, notebook exports the map as a .html file that is saved in maps/html_files.
+Using the ipywidgets infrastructure, the notebook exports the map as a .html file that is saved in maps/html_files.
 A legend of block colors and names is exported to maps/legends.

 **Guide to interpreting interactive maps:**
 ![Map example](Clusters.png)